eropple/nestjs-openapi3/README.md

 - Deeply nested SchemaLikes (see above) may not be being handled correctly in all cases.
 - [Example functionality]() is entirely absent.
 Squaring it with simplified flavors of content objects is hard and I don't use it; pull requests welcome.
 - There are a couple of odd behaviors resulting from using [ajv]() to validate client parameters/request bodies against our OpenAPI 3 schemas.
 In particular, when dealing with a string field, ajv coerces `null` to the empty string.
 I think this should fail hard instead, but not enough to not use ajv!
+- Maybe make `defaultResponses` a little smarter.
+Say you're using the module's `validationFailedResponse` builder--it doesn't make sense for a `400` to be on all endpoints, even ones where there are no parameters or headers.
+On the other hand, it _might_ make sense, because it means a user can throw a code 400 `HttpException` even when they're dealing with more intricate details of a bad request.
+Open to discussion.

 [NestJS]: https://nestjs.com/
 [Ed's skeleton project]: https://github.com/eropple/nest-and-next-skeleton